Plan for new Lisbon airport blocked, government pushes for solution

 Plans for the new airport have been under consideration for five decades and the government said in 2019 the Montijo airport, where there is already a military air base, would be completed next year.

-But ANAC said in a statement it had rejected the evaluation request submitted by airport authority ANA as not all municipalities in and around the new airport were happy with the plans, with some citing environmental concerns.
+But the regulator ANAC said it had rejected the evaluation request submitted by airport authority ANA as not all municipalities in and around the new airport were happy with the plans, with some citing environmental concerns.

-Reacting to ANAC’s decision, the government said in a statement it would propose for the law in question to be reviewed.
+Reacting to ANAC’s decision, the government said it would propose a review of the law in question.
 It also said it would suggest different solutions for the impasse, including building the airport elsewhere.

 An environmental study in 2019 highlighted a threat to wildlife from the new airport as the Tagus estuary is a nature reserve for various birds.

-French construction group Vinci, which owns ANA, the operator of Lisbon airport, said it would invest 1.15 billion euros in the expansion of Lisbon’s main airport and the construction of the new one.
+French construction group Vinci , which owns ANA, the Lisbon airport operator, said in 2019 it would invest 1.15 billion euros ($1.39 billion) in the expansion of Lisbon’s main airport and the construction of the new one.

+ANA said it still believed the new airport in Montijo was the best option to “respond to the country’s interests”.

+“This is another stage in the process of expanding Lisbon airport capacity, which will continue and is fundamental for the economic development and recovery of the tourism sector”, it added.

-Reporting by Catarina Demony; Editing by Andrei Khalip, Kirsten Donovan and Bernadette Baum
+Reporting by Catarina Demony; Editing by Andrei Khalip, Kirsten Donovan, Bernadette Baum and Jane Merriman

 Our Standards: The Thomson Reuters Trust Principles.